remix-run/remix/docs/pages/stacks.md

 # Remix Stacks

-Remix Stacks is a feature of the Remix CLI that allows you to generate a Remix project quickly and easily.
-There are several built-in and official stacks that are full-blown applications.
-You can also make your own (read more below).
+Remix Stacks are production-grade templates for use with the `create-remix` CLI that allow you to generate a Remix project quickly and easily.
+There are several official stacks provided but you can also make your own (read more below).

 [Read the feature announcement blog post][read-the-feature-announcement-blog-post] and [watch Remix Stacks videos on YouTube][watch-remix-stacks-videos-on-you-tube].

-The built-in official stacks come ready with common things you need for a production application including:
+The official stacks come ready with common things you need for a production application including:

 - Database
 - Automatic deployment pipelines